 The water pump is needed to circulate the coolant through the hoses and pipes.
 It needs to be functional, so the coolant reaches every corner of the system.
-If the water pump becomes damaged, coolant won’t be able to circulate and the engine could overheat.
-Of course, this situation in itself can lead to the bubbling coolant.
+If the water pump becomes damaged, coolant won’t be able to circulate, and the engine could overheat.
+Of course, this situation in itself can lead to bubbling coolant.

 8. Defective Heater Control Valve

 The car’s heater control valve is responsible for allowing hot coolant into the passenger compartment so it can warm the cabin.
 Hot coolant flows from the engine and can be used by the climate control system to warm you up on a cold day.
 It’s an efficient way to re-route heat to where it is more useful.

 If the heater valve is faulty, air can seep into the system, resulting in air bubbles arising.
 It can also cause the engine to overheat.
 What’s worse with this problem is the cabin won’t get the heat it needs, leaving passengers cold in the dead of winter.